 As the NHS struggles towards achieving their target for electronic patient records it may be time to understand how much of a feat this is for the healthcare sector.
 In a world where the amount of data is increasing exponentially, and demand for the health service is soaring, it’s easy to see why the government has been so anxious to transform the way records are kept.

 Few people, whether patients or clinicians, truly believe paper-based systems are the best choice for the modern age; however, many hospitals and practices continue to rely on the old ways despite successive government campaigns to drag their systems into the 21st century.

 In an ideal world, people would instantly choose the more modern and efficient electronic patient record option.
 In the real world of resource limitations and legacy patient records – not to mention ingrained working practices – a simple switch over is unlikely.

 It may also not be ideal because technology is moving so fast that further opportunities lie ahead.
-For example, in a future world where machines talk seamlessly to each other, an ambulance arriving on scene may have instant access to vital health information from a patient’s wearable technology – so simply turning paper records into digital records is only half the story.
+For example, in a future world where machines talk seamlessly to each other, an ambulance arriving on the scene may have instant access to vital health information from a patient’s wearable technology – so simply turning paper records into digital records is only half the story.

 Eventually doctors may be augmented by intelligent systems which bring a whole new set of processes and cultural challenges to healthcare worldwide but, before we get there, we need to rework the NHS and all the types of information it currently uses.